return42/sphkerneldoc/linux_src_doc/drivers/mtd/nand/nand_base_c.rst

 Description
 -----------

+Save the timings data structure, then apply SDR timings mode 0 (see nand_reset_data_interface for details), do the reset operation, and apply back the previous timings.

-Returns 0 for success or negative error code otherwise
+Returns 0 on success, a negative error code otherwise.

 .. _`nand_check_erased_buf`: